twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **FC#####.ttf** – Contains a temporary font used when the Test Font Window is opened (##### is five numbers).
 The font name in version 3.0 through 6.5 is FC Test Font ###### (###### is six numbers).
 * **fcppreview.txt** – For old versions of FontCreator, includes the text used in the Test Font Window.
 The text is restored to factory defaults if removed.
 (See previewtext.dat in recent versions)
 * **fntXX.tmp** – Used when saving fonts (XX is a letter and number combo).
-* **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website with a form to enter your name and email address).
+* **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website with a form to enter your name and email address or with the link to the direct download).
 * **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.
-* **glyphnames.dat** – For versions 7.0 and newer, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
-Before that, it includes the same list but **xi** assigns a codepoint of U+0000.
+* **glyphnamesnew.dat** – For versions 7.0 and newer, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
+Old versions have the same list but duplicates **xi** to U+0000.
 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.
 * **previewtext.dat** – For versions 3.0 through 6.0, controls the text used in Test Font Window.
-Text in TFONTTESTFORM is restored to factory defaults if removed.
+Text in `TFONTTESTFORM` is restored to factory defaults if removed.
 * **preview.txt** – For version 7.0 and newer, contains the standard preview texts for the Preview toolbar.
 The dropdown list appears blank if removed.
 * **SubFamily.dat** – Includes naming fields for different languages.
 * **TableOffsetOrder.dat** – Contains the tables supported by any font.
 All tables are moved to Unsupported if removed.